 PULL UP A CHAIR ...

 Butter chicken and beef brisket tacos?
 Absolutely!
-For a twist on the traditional Mexican street food, you can’t go wrong at El Camino and little sister Poco Camino.
+For a twist on the traditional Mexican street food, you can’t go wrong at El Camino.
 Longtime restaurateurs, Steven Sherman and his wife Kay, and partner David Cooper, brought the laidback cantina-on-a-beach style dining to town for a little something different.
 “We wanted something very casual, very relaxed,” says Steven, hanging out in the bench seating by El Camino’s sunlit front window.

 The inspiration first sparked when he and Kay took the less-travelled route in Mexico 20 years ago in a VW van with two pit bulls (before marriage and kids).
 At one memorable stay along the coast, the two would walk the dogs for an hour to a taco stand “in the middle of nowhere” where the cook was impressed by their appetite—and how Kay could eat so many roasted jalapenos.
 It was there that they first started thinking about doing wraps or tacos, or something along those lines.